raymix/PowerShell-UDLauncher/README.md

 `SQLite Folder` Folder where SQLite database resides (or will be crated).
 Can be local path (C:\SQL\) or UNC (\\fileserver\SQL\).
 If you simply define a name, e.g. SQLFolder, the script will instead look into your dashboard's root instead (i.e. Projectroot\DashboardRoot\SQLFolder)

 `SQLite Filename` Name of your SQL datasource (e.g. mydatabase.sqlite)

-                "Publish Windows Service": true,
-                "Set Service Automatic": true,

-`Publish Windows Service` - should the script publish your dashboard as a service?
-(Not implemented and tested yet)

-`Set Service Automatic` sets the published service as "Automatic" so it automatically loads if you reboot your server.
-Sets to "Manual" if false

                 "Import PS Modules": ["myModule1","myModule2"],